agg1/autobuild/README.md

 0) create or update gpg signing key
 	- check autobuild.conf
-	- autobuild-genkey.sh
+	- check autobuild-genkey.sh
 1) create directories and manually prepare catalyst if required with initial build
+	- check autobuild.conf
 	- adapt MAKEFLAGS -jN --load-average N and genkernel.conf for parallel jobs according to nCPU present +50% with N=6 for 4 cores or N=16 for 12 cores
-	- adapt SWITCH_CTARGET according to target compiler
-	- adapt paths in autobuild.conf and spec files
 	- emerge -vb catalyst shc lzop
 2) ./autobuild-all.sh
 	- builds everything from scratch from an INITSTAGE stage3 tarball to be supplied